 So, I encourage you to go see these movies, especially Green Book, which is billed as (and is) a “feel good” movie - because there just aren’t enough of those around anymore!

-My memoir, Dear Elvis, is available at amzn.to/2uPSFtE
+My memoir, Dear Elvis, a story about grief and loss can be found at amzn.to/2uPSFtE